Last Updated on February 14, 2024

 Financing your business can be tricky.
 While there’s a wide breadth of lending options at your disposal, it can be intimidating to figure out how to sort through those options to determine which is best for your business.
 And for small businesses in particular, traditional options aren’t always attainable.
 For these business owners, asset-based lending can be a valuable solution.

 But even if you think you have an understanding of asset-based loans, you might not know how it’s priced, what type of assets can be borrowed against, and what lending options are actually classified as asset-based lending.

 With that being said, continue reading to gain a full understanding of asset-based lending to better prepare you for your funding journey.

-Asset based lending is the process of borrowing money that is secured by an asset, or collateral.
-Asset based loans or lines of credit can be borrowed against equipment, property, inventory or receivables (in the form of invoice factoring).
+Asset-based lending (ABL) is the process of borrowing money that is secured by an asset, or collateral.
+Asset-based loans or lines of credit can be borrowed against include:

-Lenders underwrite asset based olans by advancing capital against near-term assets like accounts receivable, inventory, and equipment.
+Lenders underwrite asset-based loans by advancing capital against near-term assets like accounts receivable, inventory, and equipment.
 This differs from traditional lines of credit that are either based on the cash flow of the business or secured by more illiquid assets like real estate.
-Given the liquid, ever-changing value of the assets securing the line, asset based lending requires lenders to develop specialized capabilities in underwriting and monitoring these lines.
+Given the liquid, ever-changing value of the assets securing the line, asset-based lending requires lenders to develop specialized capabilities in underwriting and monitoring these lines.